Zero noise limit for singular ODE regularized by fractional noise

 where we have used \eqref{eq:teu} in Definition \ref{def:stage2_constants}.

 \paragraph{\textbf{The proof of $\inf_{t \in [1,1+t^*]} X_t > 1$ }}

-We will now detail the estimates necessary to show the first statement of the Lemma and as a byproduct we will prove that \eqref{eq:decay_new_noise} holds with positive probability.
+We will now detail the estimates necessary to show that on the event $A_w$ the path $X_t$ remains bounded away from one and as a byproduct we will prove that \eqref{eq:decay_new_noise} holds with positive probability.
 To this end, let us first decompose the dynamics of $X_t$ for $t \in [1,1+t^*]$.
 We have, making use of the fact that the for all $r \in [t_e,1]$ one has $X_r > 0$ (cf. the proof of Lemma \ref{lem:getting_out}):

 In what follows we will use this decomposition to show that $\inf_{t \in [1,1+t^*]} X_t > 1$.
 For $t \geq 1$ one exploits Lemma \ref{lem:new_noise_bridge_decomp} with $z = t-1$ therein and obtains: